raspberrypilearning/turtle-tracker/en/step_2.md

 --- /task ---

 The x coordinate gives a left-to-right position from -240 to 240.
-Negative x coordinates are to the left of the centre of the Stage and positive coordinates are to the right.
+Negative x coordinates are to the left of the centre of the Stage, and positive coordinates are to the right.

 --- task ---
 Add code to get the turtle to 'swim' to the left and then the right of the Stage: